stracquadaniolab/pygna/docs/documentation.rst

-Pygna API
+API
 ===================

-The following sections describe the different Pygna classes and functions available.
+The following sections describe the different PyGNA classes and functions available.

 .. toctree::
     block_model